imagekit-developer/imagekit-nodejs/README.md

 });
 ```

+## Utility functions

+We have included following commonly used utility functions in the package.

 ### Authentication Parameter Generation

 In case you are looking to implement client-side file upload, you are going to need a token, expiry timestamp and a valid signature for that upload.
 The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.